 However, the limitations were not sufficient to invalidate the conclusions of this evaluation.
-There was bias observed in the evidence obtained to inform the evaluation.
+There was no bias observed in the evidence obtained to inform the evaluation.
 The wide variety of stakeholders consulted, even within the COVID-19 related restrictions, and the evidence obtained is reasonably sufficient to inform the evaluation.

-Table 5: Limitations encountered and mitigation measures taken
+Table 5: Limitations enc ountered and mitigation measures taken

 Limitations and Risks Mitigation Responses COVID-19 pandemic restricting opportunities to The meetings were conducted virtually through Zoom. interact with interviewees and CO.
 The most The CO arranged with IPs to ensure that all respondents vulnerable and marginalised may be at greatest risk including beneficiaries (including marginalised and of not being reached to provide input for this CPE. vulnerable groups) had access to facilities for virtual meetings.
-Inadequate access to quality internet services, CO arranged in advance and ensured interviewees have especially for beneficiaries adequate internet connectivity Disaggregated data is not available to identify the In-depth interviews with beneficiaries, government benefits to the adolescents and youth, PWD as well representatives, other UN agencies and stakeholders as women Delaws in marines the CDE man and has the A decreased relatives and a surround and the call of the Delays in reviewing the CPE report by the Advanced planning and agreement on the schedule.
+Inadequate access to quality internet services, CO arranged in advance and ensured interviewees have especially for beneficiaries adequate internet connectivity Disaggregated data is not available to identify the In-depth interviews with beneficiaries, government benefits to the adolescents and youth, PWD as well representatives, other UN agencies and stakeholders as women D. I A 1 1 .
+1 Delays in reviewing the CPE report by the Advanced planning and agreement on the schedule.
 EM/CO, ERG, Regional Office and UNFPA HQs